liferay/liferay-docs/develop/tutorials/articles/maven/setting-up-maven.markdown

 in running your repository behind a proxy, see [http://www.sonatype.com/books/nexus-book/reference/install-sect-proxy.html](http://www.sonatype.com/books/nexus-book/reference/install-sect-proxy.html).

-Now that you've been introduced to Maven repositories and proxy servers, let's consider using a repository management server to create and manage your Maven repositories.
+Now that you've been introduced to Maven repositories and proxy servers, you may want to consider using a repository management server to create and manage your Maven repositories.

 ## Managing Maven Repositories [](id=managing-maven-repositories-lp-6-2-develop-tutorial)